Incheon 2026 · Igniting Innovation

 Virtual

-Historic 5th place worldwide out of 190 countries.
-Bronze medal for the prestigious Sofia Kovalevskaya Award (documentary & experience sharing) + Best Mentors title.
+Historic 5th place worldwide in this unprecedented pandemic-era format, plus a Bronze medal for the prestigious Sofia Kovalevskaya Award.

 Virtual / Global